californiavol/californiavol.github.io/_posts/2014-11-06-hello-world.md

 ---
 title: Hello Github Pages
 layout: post
-tags: github setup tutorial liquid templates
+tags: [github setup tutorial liquid templates]
-categories: Development
+category: Development
 ---

             <p>This blog post shows a few different types of content that's supported and styled with Bootstrap.
 Basic typography, images, and code are all supported.</p>